Skip to content

 Option 1: Call your local electronic repair store

-If you believe that a backlight failure may be the cause of the blue tint on your LG TV, it may be time to call your local electronics store so that they can diagnose the issue.
+If you believe that a backlight failure may be the cause of the LG TV blue tint issues, it may be time to call your local electronics store so that they can diagnose the issue.

 It is also worth considering buying a new TV if it needs repairing.